 things.
 He plans to endow us with grace for the purpose of showing mercy to

-possess.
-There are few things lovable about us in relation to each other, let
+because of some quality we possess.
+There are few things lovable about us in relation to each other, much

 love us only if we change, yet consider all the changes we have already